 This week’s message from our Executive Director Teresa Jordan is now online.
 Check it out on her blog, UltimateInclusion.com.
 You can find past blog posts there as well.

-Continue reading “Teresa Jordan’s Blog: Taking A Fresh Look”
+Continue reading “Teresa Jordan’s Blog: Check Under the Desk”

 This week’s message from our Executive Director Teresa Jordan is now online.
 Check it out on her blog, UltimateInclusion.com.
 You can find past blog posts there as well.

-Continue reading “Teresa Jordan’s Blog: Taking A Fresh Look”
+Continue reading “Teresa Jordan’s Blog: Check Under the Desk”

 Every March 21st is World Down Syndrome Day, a day to recognize the many contributions of people living with Down Syndrome and to address the barriers they face in life, love and work.